 Accelerator challenges don’t look the same everywhere.
 They depend on where the ecosystem is and the realities they operate in.

 In some places, the focus is still on getting the basics of program design right.
 In others, the struggle is making sure what’s written on proposals match what’s actually possible on the ground.
-And for more established ESOs, the conversation shifts towards how to keep the organization running.
+And for more established ESOs, the conversation moves to how to keep the organization running.

 Seeing these struggles side by side gives us an insight that what works in one city won’t automatically work in another.
 These patterns tell us where the ecosystem stands and what kind of support it needs.